kcotoi/SOLSniperNFT-Releases/README.md

 - Known issues:

-  -Exchange art is buggy and requires some refreshes to be done when rankings are blocked loading.
+  -Exchange art is buggy and i removed it for now.
+Will work on it and try to bring it back asap.